althealouise/alcruzProject-Functions-and-Errors/README.md

 ```

 ## Setup Instructions
-1. Create a new file and name it MyContract.sol.
+1. Create a new file and name it SimpleContract.sol.
 2. Copy and paste the contract code into the newly created file.
 3. Select the "Solidity Compiler" in Remix.
 4. Ensure the compiler version is set to 0.8.0 or higher.